How to Turn On or Off AutoPlay in Windows 11

 Option 3Using Registry (For Advanced Users)

-For advanced users comfortable with system changes, turning autoplay on or off in Windows 11 can be done using the Registry Editor.
-This method involves specific commands, such as the one shown to delete the ‘DisableAutoplay’ setting in the registry path HKCU\Software\Microsoft\Windows\CurrentVersion\Explorer\AutoplayHandlers to re-enable the default behavior.
+Advanced users comfortable tweaking the system database can configure this behavior through the Registry Editor.
+This method involves specific commands, such as deleting the 'DisableAutoplay' setting in the registry path HKCU\Software\Microsoft\Windows\CurrentVersion\Explorer\AutoplayHandlers to restore default behavior.

 Turn On AutoPlay (default):